mysterious-coding/base_entranced/README.md

 Use `/randomteams 2 2` for random 2v2, etc. and `/randomcapts` for random captains.
 Make sure clients use `/ready` to be eligible for selection (or use `/forceready` through rcon)

 ####`/specall`
-Use `/specall` to force all players to spec.
+Use the rcon command `/specall` to force all players to spec.

 ####Start round with one player
 No longer need two players to start running around ingame in siege mode.